publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXX/dA/m__us_usc_t42_s1397b.md

 >     “(a)

->         (1) Notwithstanding any provision of title XX of the Social Security Act \[this subchapter\], the amount applicable under section 2003(c)(3) of such Act \[subsec. (c)(3) of this section\] shall be $2,725,000,000 for fiscal year 1985.
+>         (1) Notwithstanding any provision of title XX of the Social Security Act \[[42 U.S.C.
+1397][/us/usc/t42/s1397] et seq.\], the amount applicable under section 2003(c)(3) of such Act \[[42 U.S.C.
+1397b(c)(3)][/us/usc/t42/s1397b/c/3]\] shall be $2,725,000,000 for fiscal year 1985.
 Of such amount, $25,000,000 shall be allotted and used in accordance with this section.

 >         “(2) In addition to any other amounts appropriated under this resolution \[[Pub.
 L. 98–473][/us/pl/98/473]\] or any Act, there are hereby appropriated $25,000,000 for fiscal year 1985, for carrying out title XX of the Social Security Act, to be used in accordance with the provisions of this section.

 >         “(3) Amounts appropriated under this section shall remain available until September 30, 1985, without regard to section 102 of this resolution.

->         “(4) Except as otherwise provided in this section, each State’s allotment of the additional amounts authorized and appropriated under this section shall be the same proportion of $25,000,000 as such State’s proportional allotment of other title XX funds for fiscal year 1985, as determined under section 2003 of the Social Security Act \[this section\].
+>         “(4) Except as otherwise provided in this section, each State’s allotment of the additional amounts authorized and appropriated under this section shall be the same proportion of $25,000,000 as such State’s proportional allotment of other title XX funds for fiscal year 1985, as determined under section 2003 of the Social Security Act \[[42 U.S.C.
+1397b][/us/usc/t42/s1397b]\].

 >     “(b)